 Pittsburgh: A Cinematic City Experience

 The core route is all walkable and accessible by foot.
-There are also three seperate and additional detours you can visit via car.
+There are also three separate and additional detours you can visit via car.

 Franchise

-Jack Reacher/ Mr. Rogers / The Dark Knight / Other
+Jack Reacher/ Mr. Rogers / The Dark Knight / The Pitt / Abduction

 City